Jeong Se-woon: 2017–2019: Debut and commercial solo success

-2020–present: 24 and Where Is My Garden!
+2020–present: 24, Where Is My Garden!, Quiz and label change

 On June 23, it was confirmed that Jeong would make his summer comeback with his first studio album 24 Part.
 1 on July 14.
 Jeong participated in the writing and production of the album, with the album showing musical growth while still retaining Jeong's musical style.
 On December 16, it was announced that Jeong would return with the second part of his studio album 24 Part.
 2 on January 6, 2021.
 24 Part.
 2 has been described as "a more melancholy, rock-pop sound" than his previous EP.

-In March 2022, Jeong will publish his first article 'Honorable Words' on April 6, 2022.

-On April 25, 2022, Starship Entertainment announced that Jeong would be making a comeback with his fifth EP, Where Is My Garden! on May 11.

-On July 13, 2022, it was announced that Jeong his solo concert 2022 Jeong Se-woon Concert Our Garden on August 27 and 28 at the Blue Square Mastercard Hall in Yongsan-gu, Seoul, and it will be the concert in three years.
+In April 6, 2022, Jeong published his first article 'Honorable Words'.
+On April 25, Starship Entertainment announced that Jeong would be making a comeback with his fifth EP, Where Is My Garden! on May 11.
+On July 13, it was announced that Jeong his solo concert 2022 Jeong Se-woon Concert Our Garden on August 27 and 28 at the Blue Square Mastercard Hall in Yongsan District, Seoul, and it will be the concert in three years.
+On September 29, it was announced that Jeong would have a fan meeting on October 29.

+On January 4, 2024, Jeong released his sixth EP, Quiz.
+1 year and 8 months after his fifth mini-album Where is my Garden!, released in May 2022.

-On September 29, 2022, it was announced that Jeong would have a fan meeting on October 29.
+On September 8, 2024, it was announced that Jeong will leave Starship Entertainment after ten years, deciding not to renew his contract.

+On October 31, 2024, it was exclusively reported that Jeong has joined the label CAM WITH US, home to artists including Davichi, Silica Gel, and more.

+On April 13, 2025, it was announced that Sewoon's first single under CAM WITH US, Eternally, was going to be released on April 20.
+Along with his first EP under the label, and seventh since debut, Brut on May 15.